Zeth-Abney/Flatiron-school/phase-2/PROJECT/README.md

 ### Next Steps

 It is worth one-hot encoding some of the other categorical features such as view and grade.
 Also, investigating eliminating outliers based on category (e.g. there are only 27 data points with a grade of 4, and only 1 with a grade of 3 or less.).
-Some of the leptokurtosis may be address by continuing to eliminate outliers using this method.
+Some of the leptokurtosis may be addressed by continuing to eliminate outliers using this method.

 This dataset covers a timespan of roughly one year, it would certainly strengthen the model to include analogous data from other years both before and after.

 ## For More Information

-See the full analysis in the [Jupyter Notebook](student.ipynb) or review this [presentation]().
+See the full analysis in the [analysis notebook](student.ipynb) or review this [presentation](./presentation/presentation.pdf).
 For additional info, contact Zeth Abney at [zethusabney@gmail.com](mailto:zethusabney@gmail.com)